open-power/snap/hardware/README.md

 # NVMe support

-For Flash GT cards the SNAP framework supports the integration of up to two Flash drives by providing an NVMe host controller that conntects to the drives via PCIe root complexes.
+For FPGA cards with NVMe flash attached, the SNAP framework supports the integration of up to two Flash drives.
 When setting

 ```bash
     NVME_USED=TRUE
 ```

-the support will be enabled by instantiating the NVMe host controller togeter with the corresponding PCIe root complexes and the required AXI interfaces.
+the support will be enabled by instantiating an NVMe host controller together with the corresponding PCIe root complexes and the required AXI interfaces.

 # Simulation

-You may kick off simulation from within the subdirectory `sim` using the script `run_sim`.
-When calling this script without any parameter an xterm will open from which the simulation can be controlled interactively.

-For the VHDL based example `ACTION_ROOT=$SNAP_ROOT/hardware/action_examples/hdl_example` you may execute the example application
-`snap_example` contained in [software/examples](../software/examples).
-Calling this application with option `-h` will present usage informations.
+SNAP supports *Xilinx xsim* and *Cadence irun* tools for simulation.

 ### PSLSE setup
 The SNAP framework's simulation depends on the PSL simulation environment (PSLSE).